prematurechestnut/prematurechestnut/README.md

 - 👋 Hi, I’m @prematurechestnut
 - 👀 I’m interested in ...
-C#, C++, Python, JavaScrpit/ Unreal Engine, Maya, Blender
+Programming/Security
 - 🌱 I’m currently learning ...
-Python/Selenium.
+Python/JavaScript/Java/UML
 - 💞️ I’m looking to collaborate on ...
-Who knows yet.
 - 📫 How to reach me ...
-I will reach you.

 <!---
 prematurechestnut/prematurechestnut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.